HozanFttah/pure-python-mqtt-broker/README.md

 ![Python version](https://img.shields.io/badge/python-3.10.0-blue) ![MQTT version](https://img.shields.io/badge/MQTT-3.1.1-blueviolet)

 # MQTT Broker
-An MQTT broker using MQTT version 3.1.1 written in Python using no external libraries outside of Python standard library.
+An MQTT broker using MQTT version 3.1.1 written in Python using no external libraries outside of Python standard library Making it costumizable based of company needs and purposes.
 Using threads for individual sockets the broker can handle multiple simultaneous connections.
-Will, retain, QoS above 0, and such are not implemented.
+Will, retain, QoS0, QoS1 are all implemented.

 ## Quick start
 1. Clone repository: